ginjo/vue-helpers/README.md

 * Ruby 2.3 or greater.
 Earlier versions of Ruby may work but are not tested.

-* Vuejs 2.0 or greater.
-Earlier versions of Vuejs may work but are not tested.
+* VueJS 2.0 or greater.
+Earlier versions of VueJS may work but are not tested.

 ## Installation